-It is clear that the exact solution agrees with the above result: The solution is positive when $c>1$, it is negative when $c<3/5$.
+It is clear that $(\ref{exact})$ agrees with the following statement: the solution is positive when $c>1$ and it is negative when $c<3/5$.

-Here we note that if $Q_c(x-ct)>0$ is a solitary wave solution for the gfBBM equation, then $-Q_c(x-ct)$ is also a solution when $c>1$ and $p$ is even.
+To finish, we note that if $Q_c(x-ct)>0$ is a solitary wave solution for the gfBBM equation, then $-Q_c(x-ct)$ is also a solution when $c>1$ and $p$ is even.
 However, we do not consider these negative solutions in the current study since the dynamics for the solutions $Q_c$ and $-Q_c$ are the same.